Published by FutureTecEra

 Combine AI Output with Human Judgment

 Even a clear prompt cannot replace careful thinking.
 Always review facts, tone, clarity, and structure before using AI-generated content.
-The most reliable results come when AI supports your workflow while you remain responsible for the final decision.
+More dependable output comes when AI assists with the workflow while you remain responsible for the final decision.

 Common Mistakes in Prompt Engineering

-Prompt design improves when you learn what to avoid.
-The following mistakes are common among beginners, but they are easy to fix with a more structured approach.
+Prompt design becomes clearer when you learn what to avoid.
+The following mistakes are common among beginners, but they can be corrected with a more structured approach.

-• Not reviewing the final answer: AI output can sound confident even when it needs editing or fact-checking.
+- Not reviewing the final answer: AI output can sound certain even when it needs editing or fact-checking.

 Remember: every weak prompt can teach you something.
 Clearer prompting comes from practice, comparison, and careful editing.